Pandemic job losses hit new high, antiviral tests disappoint

 The data came from documents published accidentally by the World Health Organization and reported Thursday by the Financial Times.
 The Foster City, Calif.-based company behind the drug, Gilead Sciences, said the data represented “inappropriate characterizations” of the China study.
 It is conducting tests in several places around the world.

-The news cut short a rally in share prices on Wall Street powered by near-unanimous approval by lawmakers, many in face masks and bandannas, of the latest coronavirus spending package.
-The law was sent to President Donald Trump in the evening.
+The news cut short a rally on Wall Street powered by near-unanimous approval by lawmakers, many in face masks and bandannas, of the latest coronavirus spending package.

-Anchoring the bill is a $250 billion request by the Trump administration to replenish a fund to help small- and medium-size businesses with payroll, rent and other expenses.
-Trump said the bill “will help small businesses to keep millions of workers on the payroll.”
+Anchoring the bill is $250 billion to replenish a fund to help small- and medium-size businesses with payroll, rent and other expenses.
+President Donald Trump said the bill “will help small businesses to keep millions of workers on the payroll.”

 He was expected to sign the bill on Friday.

-The coronavirus has killed more than 190,000 people worldwide, including more than 100,000 in Europe and nearly 50,000 in the United States, according to a tally compiled by John Hopkins University from official government figures.
-The true numbers are almost certainly far higher, and new cases are surging in Africa and Latin America as infections subside in some places hit by early outbreaks.
+The coronavirus has killed more than 190,000 people worldwide, including more than 100,000 in Europe and nearly 50,000 in the United States, according to a tally compiled by John Hopkins University from government figures.
+The true numbers are undoubtedly far higher, and new cases are surging in Africa and Latin America as outbreaks subside in some places hit earlier.

 In the U.S., the economic consequences of the shutdowns have sparked angry rallies in state capitals by protesters demanding that businesses reopen, and Trump has expressed impatience over the restrictions.